 In February 2011, a group of war artists began documenting the experience of service members and their families going through medical treatment in trauma wards and rehabilitation centers for devastating injuries so that a new generation of "Joe Bonhams" would not be forgotten.
 The exhibit not only includes artworks selected from a body of 120 pieces but also the stories of these wounded warriors.

 One of the notable subjects is Marine Lance Cpl.
 William Kyle Carpenter

 who was 21 when he lost an eye, most of his teeth and the use of his right arm from a grenade blast in Afghanistan.
 He threw himself in front of that grenade to save his best friend, and it's taken about 25 surgeries and 100 hours of physical therapy at Bethesda Naval Hospital for Carpenter to recover.
 His family calls him their "miracle."
-Corporal Carpenter will be awarded the Medal of Honor by President Obama on June 19th.
+Corporal Carpenter was awarded the Medal of Honor by President Obama

 Gallery Hours are Monday - Friday from 9:00am-5:00pm.

 The exhibit is free and open to the public.
 The Joe Bonham Project runs through June 12.

 Major support for this exhibition is provided by Wayne F. Yakes, MD, FSIR, FCIRSE

 (Retired US Army Major, Medical Corps).